 Ocracoke Fig Festival

-We’ll celebrate our sweetest tradition in late August with the Annual Ocracoke Fig Festival in the Community Square.
+We’ll celebrate our sweetest tradition in August with the Annual Ocracoke Fig Festival in the Community Square.
 Local vendors provide fresh figs, fig preserves, local cookbooks, fig-smoked BBQ and other fig-tastic items.

 The Ocracoke Fig Festival is a celebration of all things fig and is designed to honor the island’s long history and passion for figs and to share it with new generations and newcomers.
 The two-day event features booths of locally made fig creations, fig history, fig tastings, a fig cake bake-off, a square dance, and old-fashioned crafts, and games.
 Figs were introduced to the island more than 200 years ago.
 Now, there are at least nine types of figs grown on the island.